si0rac/jekyll-doc-theme/pages/product1/bitrise_whatis.markdown

 title: What is Bitrise
 sidebar: product1_sidebar
 permalink: bitrise_whatis.html
-summary: "Bitrise is a Continous Delivery and Integration Platform, focused on mobile app development."
+summary: Bitrise is a Continous Delivery and Integration Platform, focused on mobile app development.
 folder: product1
 ---